basilfx/Sensor-Community-Enclosure/Instructions.md

 different environments.

 Note that when the lid is not mounted, the sensor is directly exposed to wind.
-These results might be less acurate as well, since a proper temperature sensor should be mounted out of the wind.
+These results might be less accurate as well, since a proper temperature sensor should be mounted out of the wind.
 Therefore, the actual offset is probably somewhere between 1 °C and 2 °C.